HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 - Parameter: $courseGitURL
    - Type: varchar
    - Description: The URL to the Git repository associated with the course

+- Parameter: $userid
+   - Type: int
+   - Description: User ID, used for authorization

 ## Calling Methods
 - GET